Tantalor93/dnspyre/README.md

       --plot=/path/to/folder    Plot benchmark results and export them to directory.
       --plotf=png               Format of graphs.
 Supported formats png, svg, pdf.
-      --doh-method=post         HTTP method to use for DoH requests --version                 Show application version.
+      --doh-method=post         HTTP method to use for DoH requests --doh-protocol=1.1        HTTP protocol to use for DoH requests --version                 Show application version.

 Args: